mindspore-ai/docs/tutorials/experts/source_en/parallel/introduction.md

     ```

 Therefore, after the user sets the above configuration, it is necessary to **manually** set the obtaining order of the dataset to ensure that the data is expected for each card.

+> The inputs for a network must all be of type Tensor.